knutab/Markowitz-OBX/README.md

 The program does not yet have an option to select start and end dates of the data, and just uses all the close prices that are available.

+For the script to run you need a version of Python 3.xx with the Pandas and Numpy packages installed.